saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

 enrollment or days before enrollment)

 `approved_date` is about when was the service documentation approved by a supervisor?
-(Days after enrollment)
+(Days after or before or during the event )

 #### Other Attributes: